-- If you retire from the National Guard or Reserves you can purchase TRICARE Retired Reserve until age 60.
-At that time you can purchase either TRICARE Prime, Standard, or Extra.
-At age 65 you are no longer eligible for those programs, you can then purchase Medicare and TRICARE for Life.
+- If you retire from the National Guard or Reserves you can purchase Tricare Retired Reserve until age 60.
+At that time you can purchase either Tricare Prime, or Select.
+At age 65 you are no longer eligible for those programs, you can then purchase Medicare and Tricare for Life.

 Tricare Health Plans

 - Tricare Prime - Retirees and their families can purchase Tricare Prime Coverage.
 Unlike active duty members, they have to pay an annual enrollment fee and copays for treatment See our Tricare Prime Coverage Details for more information.

-- TRICARE Select - Retirees and their families can purchase TRICARE Select.
+- Tricare Select - Retirees and their families can purchase Tricare Select.
 All retirees have to pay a deductible amount of $150 per individual (no more than $300 per family).
-See our TRICARE Standard Overview or TRICARE Extra Overview pages for more information.

 - US Family Health Plan - Retirees and their families can purchase coverage under the US Family Health Plan.
 Unlike active-duty members, they have to pay an annual enrollment fee and copays for treatment.

 - Tricare Retired Reserve - Retired Guard or Reservists and their family members can purchase Tricare Retired Reserve until they reach age 60, there is an enrollment fee, and copays for treatment.

 - Tricare For Life - Retirees over age 65 can purchase Tricare for Life for free if they purchase Medicare Part B coverage.
 For those living in the US, Tricare For Life is a Medicare supplement.
 Medicare does not provide coverage outside the United States or U.S. territories .
 Therefore, Tricare For Life is your primary payer for health care received in all other overseas locations.